New Hampshire Medicare Insurance Plans

 In 2015, the low-income subsidy for Extra Help with prescription drugs in New Hampshire is $29.60.

-If you live in New Hampshire and have questions about the benefits listed above or how to choose the health care coverage that’s best for you, consult with one of our Medicare specialists for customized help.
-Our knowledgeable team members can help you and compare New Hampshire Medicare Insurance Plans to ensure you find the Medicare insurance benefits that are right for your needs.
+If you live in New Hampshire and have questions about the benefits listed above or how to choose the health care coverage that is right for you, consult with one of our Medicare specialists for customized help.
+Our knowledgeable team members can help you and compare New Hampshire Medicare Insurance Plans to ensure you find the benefits that meet your needs.